They were there when we needed them . . . We must be there now that they need us.

 Does it make a difference?
 YES

-Over the past six years, we have been able to work with over 1000 struggling veterans and their family members to connect them to services and resources.
+Over the past seven years, we have been able to work with over 1000 struggling veterans and their family members to connect them to services and resources.

 - 362 Homeless and at-risk veterans attended and received services

 - 102 Veterans received $39,325 in free dental services

 - 79 Veterans court cases were heard, $44,441.43 in court costs waived

 - 9 Veterans had their drivers licenses restored, 7 Veterans were issued drivers licenses and 10 ID Cards were issued.

 - 14 Veterans were interviewed and offered jobs.